thingsboard/thingsboard.github.io/docs/user-guide/ui/aliases.md

 ### Entities by group name

 This alias allows choosing entities by entering the exact full name of an entity group.
 This entity can be device group(s), asset group(s), entity view group(s), customer group(s), dashboard group(s), or user group(s).
-The difference between _Entities by group name_ and _Group entities_ is that the first one uses the name of the group to filter entities, while the second one the default group ID.
-Therefore, if you need to export a widget to another device, it is better to use _Entities by group name_ alias.
+The difference between Entities by group name and Group entities is that the first one resolved the group by the specified name while the second one uses hard-coded group ID.
+More important, during the lookup of entities, this alias will use information about the current user.
+So, if you share the dashboard with multiple customers, and would like each customer to see devices that belong to him, you should use this alias instead of "Group entities".

 Let's learn how to add an _Entities by group name_ alias:
 1. Enter dashboard editing mode.